 It feels good to see a piece of media acknowledge that, while mental illness is definitely hard to navigate and to deal with, it can also be a strength.
 I’ve often felt this way myself, like my illnesses give me a way to understand emotions on a different level.
 For Keisha, her anxiety gave her the strength she needed to focus completely on defeating the Hungry Man.

 I won’t even linger on how inspiring and awesome Keisha is because I could go on forever and ever, but I’ll add just a mention as to how human she is scripted.
 It’s very easy for writers to fall into the trap of fake empowerment or harmful tropes and in Keisha’s case, I think she could have easily fallen into the Strong Black Woman, with her being mostly on her own.
 However, constantly, she is given layers of emotions, a space to express these, she’s allowed to be pissed at Alice for abandoning her, she’s allowed to form bonds with others while still preserving herself and her feelings, she’s allowed to have weaknesses and the narrative endorses her having and showing emotional complexity.
+The reason that chatting separate from dating sites is so good is because it allows you to be much more selective in your choice of partners.
+By being selective, you increase the odds of success immensely and meet women best places online.
+For example, there are probably giving the masseur a happy ending several men in your city that have the same interests as you, but due to a lack of opportunities to hookup with them, they are not even considering online dating.

 Finally, what inspires me and maybe what Welcome to Night Vale listeners will appreciate is the poetic value of the podcast.
 Think a post-weather section, but scarier.
 Because with all its action and thrilling passages, Alice Isn’t Dead is before all a road trip and these tend to involve a lot of driving around, of time passing so slowly you notice every second.
 That leaves a lot of time for reflection.